dannyreed/react-project/README.md

 You will use `npm start` to run locally, not dev_appserver.

+`gcloud app deploy` should get your app live once gcloud CLI is properly configured.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).